Skip to content

 The vast majority of patients have a mild form of the disease and might not need treatment.
 Sarcoidosis is fatal in roughly 5% of patients, with pulmonary and cardiac sarcoidosis the most common causes of death.

-Other tests that are used to help diagnose sarcoidosis include:
+Other tests that are used to help diagnose cardiac sarcoidosis include:

 Treatment is needed when there is risk of organ failure and/or if symptoms are affecting a patient’s quality of life.
-The goal of treatment is to prevent damage to organs.
-To treat active inflammation, we use immunosuppressive medications, such as:
+Treatment for sarcoidosis depends on disease severity and organs affected.
+Many people with mild symptoms need only monitoring; others require:

 What Sets Us Apart?

-We are the region’s only certified WASOG (World Association of Sarcoidosis and Other Granulomatous Disorders) Center of Excellence—one of only 33 programs in the nation and fewer than 50 centers around the world.
+UR Medicine is the Rochester metropolitan area and surrounding region's only certified WASOG (World Association of Sarcoidosis and Other Granulomatous Disorders) Center of Excellence—one of only 33 programs in the nation and fewer than 50 centers around the world.

 Providers